How to deal with difficult clients?

 Are your clients from hell or heaven?

-1. The client that always think they know better
+1. The client who thinks they know better

 3. The client who doesn’t respect your time